andsens/bootstrap-vz/bootstrapvz/plugins/minimize_size/README.rst

 is written to them.
 During the bootstrapping process temporary data like the aptitude cache is written to the volume only to be removed again.

-The minimize size plugin employs three different strategies to keep a low volume footprint:
+The minimize size plugin employs various strategies to keep a low volume
+footprint:

 -  Mount folders from the host into key locations of the image volume to avoid any unneccesary disk writes.